Skip to article frontmatterSkip to article content

 # Plotting

-# Points inside the circle in blue
+# Points inside the circle in black.

 plt.scatter(x[circled], y[circled], color='black', s=1, label='Inside Circle')

-# Points outside the circle in red
+# Points outside the circle in red.

 plt.scatter(x[~circled], y[~circled], color='red', s=1, label='Outside Circle')

-# Draw the circle outline for reference
+# Draw the circle outline for reference.

 circle = plt.Circle((0, 0), 1, color='blue', fill=False, linewidth=2, label='Circle')